SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ##  Login

-The Login command defined in [@!RFC5730] is used to configure a session and is part of the stateful nature of the EPP protocol.
+The Login command defined in [@!RFC5730, section 2.9.1.1] is used to establish a session between the client and the server, this is part of the stateful nature of the EPP protocol.
 The REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
 The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request.
 This includes the request attributes that are part of the Login command defined in [@!RFC5730, section 2.9.1.1].

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-The request attributes from the [@!RFC5730] Login command are are moved to the HTTP layer.
+The request attributes from the Login command that are used to configure the client session, are are moved to the HTTP layer.

 - `clID`: Replaced by HTTP authentication
 - `pw:`: Replaced by HTTP authentication